-To begin the party, I have the children enter with classical music playing and as they find their seats, the boys practice pulling out the chairs for the young ladies.
-Throughout the party, we talk about and practice how to use our napkins, how to sit at the table, and how to say, “yes, please” or “no, thank you” when being served the food and drink items.
+To begin the party, have the room staged like a resturant.
+Have the children enter with classical music playing and as they find their seats, the boys can practice pulling out the chairs for the young ladies.
+Throughout the party, talk about and practice how to use napkins, how to sit at the table, and how to say, "yes, please" or "no, thank you" when being served the food and drink items.
 Of course, we talk about how to eat our food (not with our mouths open!), appropriate conversation for dining as well as the appropriate voice level when talking to people you are dining with.
 We even learn how to toast.

 This type of party is always a hit with kids and parents definitely appreciate it.
-You can choose to plan ahead and have your kids dress the part; I usually do.
-The girls will generally choose to wear skirts or dresses and the boys will generally wear a nice shirt with pants.
-It is amazing how the students seem to behave according to how they are dressed.
-Many students, when wearing their “outside of school” clothes, will behave in a more reserved and mature manner.
+You can choose to plan ahead and have your kids dress the part.
+Girls may choose to wear skirts or dresses and the boys can wear a nice shirt with pants or even a tie.